 - Update date

 - Target keyword(s)

 As tedious as this process seems, it’s the pillar supporting your entire content audit, and, best of all, there are ways to streamline it beyond using a content audit template.
-For example, ContentKing can help you automatically pull information like author and date of publication or update with their Custom Element Extraction feature .
+For example, ContentKing can help you automatically pull information like author and date of publication or update with their .
 You can monitor and audit your entire site in real-time for an ever up-to-date content audit with ContentKing, or you can manually piece an audit together using tools like Google Search Console or Screaming Frog.